Stanley K. Abe

 Stanley K. Abe is an American art historian with Duke University and a specialist in Chinese art and Buddhist art.
-He received his BA, MA, and PhD from the University of California at Berkeley.
+He received his B.A., M.A., and Ph.D. from the University of California at Berkeley.
 His book Ordinary Images (2002) won the Freer Gallery/Smithsonian Institution: Shimada Prize.
 Additionally, he served as editor in chief of Archives of Asian Art from 2011 to 2018.